yogsototh/yblog/Scratch/fr/blog/Start-a-Haskell-Project-the-right-way.md

 I recently read this excellent article:
 [How to Start a New Haskell Project](http://jabberwocky.eu/2013/10/24/how-to-start-a-new-haskell-project/).

-While the article is very good, I lacked some minor informations.
+While the article is very good, I lacked some minor informations[^1].
-Also, I believe we could improve this a bit.
-And this is also the kind of process you might repeat often.
+As this is a process you might repeat often,
-This is why I created a simple shell script to initialize a new Haskell project.
+I created a simple script to initialize a new Haskell project.
+During the process I improved some things a bit:

+- use `Tasty` instead of `test-framework`
+- compile with `-Wall` option
+- use cabal sandbox
+- initialize a `.gitignore`

+And certainly other minor things.
+You should get the idea.

+[^1]: For example, you have to install the test libraries manually to use `cabal test`.

-So, mainly, if you do it manually the steps are:
+If you do it manually the steps are:

 1. [Install Haskell](http://wwW.haskell.org/platform)
 2. Make sure you have the latest `cabal-install` (at least 1.18)